Skip to Content

 ITE hearing aids (In the Ear)

 These are custom-fitted devices that sit in the outer ear.
 They are particularly suitable for mild to moderate sensorineural hearing loss.
-ITE aids are discreet and often include essential components, including microphones and amplifiers, within a shell that fits snugly in the ear.
+ITE aids are discreet and often include fundamental parts, including microphones and amplifiers, within a shell that fits tightly in the ear.
+There are also rechargeable options available, ideal for those with dexterity problems.

 Related reading: Discover ITE hearing aids